Virtual-Coffee/VC-Community-Docs/lightning-talks/message-templates/speaker-message-1-template.md

 Lightning Talks will be on {{ day, month date }} starting at {{ time }} EDT.
 Please let @Meg know if there are times that you prefer.
 We will do our best to accommodate everyone.

 If you cannot present on the {{ date }} or wish to interact with the attendees live via chat, you have the option to submit a pre-recorded Lightning Talk.
+(Let @Meg know if you want to do this.)
 For those presenting live, we're encouraging participants to ask questions by tagging you in the `#vc-events` channel so you can answer the questions as you're available.
 We encourage you all to consider submitting a [Lunch & Learn idea](https://virtualcoffee.io/lunch-and-learn-idea/) and letting the participants know that you're planning on developing your topic further.

+Lastly, check out the Speaker Guide located in this channel's canvas.
+You can access it by clicking on the button in the top right corner that looks like a note with a plus sign.

 If you have any questions or comments, please reply in a thread on this post or DM @Meg.
 As always, we want to support you in whatever way best suits your needs.